eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 # Gaussian Processes
-Just before we get to Gaussian Process regression, it's obviously important to understand Gaussian processes (GPs).
+Before we get to Gaussian Process regression, I'm going to introduce Gaussian processes (GPs).

 **Gaussian processes** are formally defined a set of random variables $$ \{ f(x) : x \in X \} $$, indexed by elements $$ x $$ (normally time or space) from some index set $$ X $$, such that any finite subset of this set $$ \{ f(x_1),...,f(x_n) \} $$ is multivariate Gaussian distributed.

-In theory, these sets can be infinite in size since the index variable (time or space) can go on infinitely and therefore we can think of Gaussian Processes as infinite dimensional extensions of the multivariate Gaussian distribution.
+These sets can be infinitely sized (think of the index variable - time or space - going on infinitely) and therefore we can think of Gaussian Processes as infinite dimensional extensions of the multivariate Gaussian distribution.
 But, in practice, we'll always deal with finite sized sets and we can treat them just as we would multivariate Gaussians:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 $$ f( x ) \sim \mathcal{N} ( 0, k( x, x ) ) $$